dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

     > [!WARNING]
     > In some cases Visual Studio might add entries to the project's *.csproj* file that are incorrect.
 When using the default location for raw assets there shouldn't be any entries for these files or folders in the *.csproj* file.

-1. Add the `HybridWebView` control to your app:
+1. Add the <xref:Microsoft.Maui.Controls.HybridWebView> control to your app:

     ```xaml
     <Grid RowDefinitions="Auto,*"